KamalMahanna/Audio-Chat/README.md

 # Local Voice & Text Chatbot

-A fully local, privacy-respecting chat platform enabling both text and audio conversations with advanced AI models.
-All data and inference run 100% on your machine—no cloud required.
-The system supports persistent chat history, voice input/output, and seamless one-shot deployment via Docker Compose.
+A privacy-first chat platform for text and audio conversations with advanced AI models.
+By default, all data and inference run locally—no cloud required—ensuring your conversations remain private.
+For those who prefer cloud LLMs, the system now supports Gemini and Groq APIs, allowing you to skip local model downloads.
+Persistent chat history, voice input/output, and seamless deployment are all included.

 ---

 ## Features

-- **Chat with Local AI Models:** Text and voice chat powered by Ollama and LangChain.
+- **Flexible LLM Backend:** Text and voice chat powered by Ollama (local), Gemini, or Groq (cloud) via LangChain integration.
 - **Audio Conversations:** Speak to your AI assistant and receive spoken responses using Whisper (speech-to-text) and Kokoro TTS (text-to-speech).
 - **Persistent Storage:** All chat sessions and histories are stored locally in MongoDB.
 - **LLM Framework:** Utilizes LangChain for building LLM applications.
 - **Modern API:** FastAPI backend for robust, fast, and easy-to-extend APIs.
 - **One-Command Setup:** Docker Compose orchestrates backend, frontend, database, and model services for a frictionless install.
-- **No Cloud Dependency:** All components run locally for maximum privacy and control.
+- **Cloud or Local:** Run everything locally for maximum privacy, or opt for Gemini or Groq LLMs via API keys—no local model downloads required.

 ---

 ## Tech Stack

-- **Backend:** FastAPI, LangChain, MongoDB, Ollama, Whisper, Kokoro TTS
+- **Backend:** FastAPI, LangChain, MongoDB, Ollama (local LLM), Gemini & Groq (cloud LLM), Whisper, Kokoro TTS
 - **Frontend:** (See `frontend/` folder for details)
 - **Containerization:** Docker & Docker Compose